Titan Stick Insect

 The two most remarkable insects I have seen were both in some of the most heavily-populated parts of Sydney.
 The stick insect shown above, probably a Titan stick insect, was in a busy Eastern Suburbs shopping centre in the middle of the day.
 There were hundreds of people around, yet no one noticed this remarkable creature clinging to a bare wall until I walked up to it.

 The only other Titan I’ve ever found was even bigger than this one.
-That’s it in the picture at right.
-It was in Sydney’s northern beaches suburb of Dee Why.
-Dee Why is one of the most heavily populated regions in Sydney.
-It is a high-density suburb made up largely of shops and home unit blocks.
-This insect fell out of a tree surrounded by blocks of flats.
+That’s it in the picture here.
+It was in Sydney’s northern beaches suburb of Dee Why in a short street filled with nothing but blocks of flats.
+Dee Why is one of the most heavily populated regions in Sydney and this insect fell out of a tree in one of its many busy streets.
 It was about as long as an adult’s arm.

-This very large moth (photo at right) flew into a window and landed on a bookshelf in a terrace house near Sydney’s Kings Cross district one night.
-Kings Cross is known for its night life but I never assumed that night life included something like this.
+This impressive moth (wingspan 70mm) flew into a window and landed on a bookshelf in a terrace house near Sydney’s Kings Cross district one night.
+Kings Cross is known for its night life and it turns out that the night life includes moths.
+And yes, both of those photos are of the same moth.

-Perhaps the most beautiful jumping spider I’ve ever found (shown at right) turned up briefly in another home unit complex, this time in the Epping area of Sydney.
+One of the most beautiful jumping spiders I’ve found (shown here) turned up briefly in another home unit complex, this time in the Sydney suburb of Epping.
 Luckily I had my camera with me so I took a few quick shots before it returned to its hiding place.

-Jumping spiders are cute, harmless and often beautifully patterned.
+Jumping spiders are cute, harmless and often beautifully patterned, like this one.
 What’s not to love about them?
 With their big front eyes they are quick to turn around and investigate moving things, and are just as likely to jump onto them.
 These little guys will spend all day looking for the kinds of things you don’t want in your house, like mosquitoes.
-I often see a jumping spider wandering around in the room where I work and I enjoy having them around!
+I often see a jumping spider wandering around in the room where I work and enjoy having them around!

-I didn’t expect to find frogs in the courtyards of the inner-city terraces.
-This one, a Striped Marsh Frog, was under a water heater in Darlinghurst, near Kings Cross.
+I didn’t expect to find frogs in the courtyards of the inner-city terraces but I was wrong again.
+A Striped Marsh Frog was under a water heater in Darlinghurst, near Kings Cross.

 I could fill a lot more pages than this with photos of the kind of critters you might find in even the most built-up areas.
 For example, I remember waiting for a train one day, at Waverton station close to the CBD of Sydney.
 The commuters looked bored like they always did but I was fascinated.
 Because behind them, inches away there was a wall crawling with literally thousands of millipedes, beautifully camouflaged.
 I’ve never seen such astonishing numbers of them (millipedes, not commuters).
 The funny thing is, a lot of the commuters would have been horrified to know they were standing so close to so much invertbrate action.
 But then most people don’t look carefully enough.